-Resource Library may invite individuals not associated with nonprofit organizations to submit for online publication:
+Resource Library welcomes copyright holders not associated with nonprofit organizations to submit for online publication:

-Resource Library welcomes an institutional or private source of a scholarly text by a named author to submit a biography containing 100-150 words regarding the author when submitting the scholarly text.
+Resource Library welcomes an institutional or private source of a scholarly text by a named author to submit a 100-150 word biography about the author when submitting the scholarly text.
 The biography enables readers to acquaint themselves with the author's credentials and recent scholarly work.
 Also, the biography helps readers gauge the depth and quality of the author's scholarship based on provided information.
 Resource Library inserts the author biography following the article or essay in a special section titled "About the author."
 Author biographies do not count towards the word count minimum about the topic of the scholarly text submission.

-See Should I submit images? for information on submitting optional head and shoulders photos to accompany author biographies, including a sample of a biography and related photo.
+See Submitting images for information on submitting optional head and shoulders photos to accompany author biographies, including a sample of a biography and related photo.

 Authors published in Resource Library are listed in Traditional Fine Arts Organization (TFAO)'s Authors Index.

 When submitting a scholarly text by a named author, Resource Library welcomes the institutional or private source to submit 100-150 words regarding the catalogue in which the scholarly text was originally published.
 The information may contain instructions on how copies may be obtained if the catalogue is currently for sale.
-See Should I submit images? for information on submitting an optional thumbnail photo of the front cover of the catalogue accompanied by a credit line.
+See Submitting images for information on submitting an optional thumbnail photo of the front cover of the catalogue accompanied by a credit line.

 Copyright protection and use of submitted materials:

-If you are submitting an article or an essay for online publication by a named writer, in an accompanying e-mail please acknowledge that you own, or your institution owns, the copyright to the article or essay.
-Please also state that you grant, or the institution you represent grants, permission for Resource Library to publish or reprint online the article or essay.
+If you are submitting an article or an essay for online publication by a named writer, in an accompanying e-mail please indicate permission for Resource Library to publish online the article or essay.
 We will place your specific copyright notice at your request at the beginning and/or end of the article or essay.
 Permitted publishing or reprinting will be made only in Resource Library and will not be repurposed.
 For further information on the relationships between Resource Library, TFAO and third party copyright holders, please see the Acquisition and deselection of content section of the TFAO Free Online Digital Library.